 The problem: young adults have a high prevalence of mental health problems (up to 25% in a year), the usually don’t tend to seek help for these problems.
 About 78% of American young adults look online for information about health.
 18-39% of young adults write blogs or an online journal.

 A recent article was published from authors who conducted a qualitative grounded theory analysis of the blogs of young adults (18–25 years of age) who were specifically blogging about their experiences with mental health problems.
+Some of them blogged about how some remedies online helped them with their health issues, like the 10naturalhomeremedies.
 The researchers did this in order to understand why young adults are particularly unlikely to access treatment for their mental health problems.
 They wanted to inspect these blogs and online journal to learn the specific beliefs and experiences of young adults with mental illness.

 Why is this important?